ideonate/cdsdashboards/docs/index.rst

 ContainDS Dashboards leverages the standardised security and authentication functionality of JupyterHub, which makes ContainDS Dashboards incredibly powerful, even if you don't believe your organisation requires a JupyterHub for any other purposes.

+Note that JupyterHub 2.x is not supported.
+You will need to install a version 1.x (e.g. 1.5).

 ContainDS
 ~~~~~~~~~